-The springs themselves may be any of the assemblies listed above, but pocketed coils are most common in hybrid mattresses due to the higher quality.
-Hybrids may also make less noise thanks to the “pockets” around the coils as well as the foam top.
+The springs themselves may be any of the assemblies listed above, but pocketed coils are most common in hybrid mattresses due to their higher quality.
+Hybrids may also make less noise thanks to the pockets around the coils as well as the foam top.

-Typically, pocketed coils are going to be a smaller coil that Bonnell, offset, or continuous coils.
+Typically, pocketed coils are going to use a smaller coil than Bonnell, offset, or continuous coils.
 For this reason, you can expect a higher coil count in pocketed coil mattresses.

 Since the pocketed coils react individually, it is necessary to have the higher count for complete support and a full contour.
 With Bonnell, the coils work as a group since they are laced together with the joining wire.
 Pressure on one of the larger coils dissipates through the joining wire and releases into adjacent coils.

 Despite the surge of foam-based mattresses, there is still a large selection of innerspring mattresses on the market right now.
-The best innerspring mattresses are durable, supportive, and well equipped to last you many years.
+A coil mattress provides a lot of bounce and a cooling, low-temperature feeling.
+The best innerspring mattresses are durable, supportive, and well-equipped to last you many years.